-The term 'Galaxy S5 Prime' refers to one phone that exists, and another that never saw the light of day
+The term 'Galaxy S5 Prime' refers to one phone that sort of exists, and another that never saw the light of day

 In the wake of the Samsung Galaxy S5's launch in early 2014, there were rumors that the 5.1-inch GS5, with its 1080p display, wouldn't be the only Samsung flagship to launch in 2014.
 This "Galaxy S5 Prime," analysts suggested, would ship with a 5.25-inch 1440p display, 3GB of RAM and more internal storage.
 In the months that followed, benchmark leaks seemed to suggest that such a device was indeed in development.
 (And as has been rumored for just about every Samsung flagship, whispers of premium aluminum-based construction started to emerge too.)